hazelcast/hazelcast/docs/design/sql/10-distributed-scan.md

 Once the index filter is built, we calculate the remainder filter, such that `indexFilter AND remainderFilter` is equivalent to the original filter.

 For every proposed index, we create a `MapIndexScanPhysicalRel` operator that is added to the planner search space.
+At the moment we add all viable indexes to the search space.
+This might become a problem in the future releases, when we have joins and multiple table, because there will be too many alternatives to consider.
+The solution could be not to add certain indexes to the search space based on some heuristics.

 The cost model works as follows:
 1. Get the expected number of rows to scan (`SCANNED_ROWS`).
 For the direct scan it equals to the number of rows in the map.
 For the index scan this is `mapRowCount * selectivity(indexFilter)`.
 1. Get the expected number of returned rows (`RETURNED_ROWS`), that depend on the selectivity of the original filter.